simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 #### Securely Storing Password Recovery Information

 Storing your password recovery information in a secure location is critical.
-You need to keep this information safe, preferably not online, and should not be easily guessable.
-You should also make sure that the information is not accessible to anyone else, including family members or friends.
+You need to keep this information safe, preferably not online, and shouldn't be easily guessable.
+You should also make sure that the information isn't accessible to anyone else, including family members or friends.

 One way to store password recovery information securely is by using a **password manager**.
 Password managers are a great way to store all your passwords and recovery information in one place, and they use encryption to keep your data safe.